swun90/sunck.github.io/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## About me

+### resume

+- 2018.07 -- now: work for LFRC, CAEP as an assistant researcher.
+I belong to a team focusing on the  implosion experimental physics of the inertial confinement fusion (ICF).
+- 2012.09 -- 2018.07: got PhD on Plasma Physics at PKU.
+The field of study is the plasma physics  specially on the magnetic confinement fusion (MCF), theoretically and numerically.
+- 2008.09 -- 2012.07: got BS on Physics at PKU.